Honorable Lyle Larson, Chair, House Committee on Natural Resources

 No significant fiscal implication to the State is anticipated.

-The PUC anticipates that this bill would have no significant fiscal impact and that the provisions of the bill could be implemented using existing resources.
+According to the Public Utility Commission (PUC), the bill would have no significant fiscal impact and the provisions of the bill could be implemented using existing resources.

 Local Government Impact

 According to PUC, the bill may have a local impact as it affects municipally owned utilities; however, the agency cannot determine any impact at this time.

 According to the Texas Municipal League, there would be a fiscal impact for any municipally owned utility that currently charges a dwelling unit base charge for nonsubmetered master metered utility service because those charges would not be allowed under the bill.
 Provisions of the bill that provide an appeal to PUC could also result in cities incurring costs in regard to those appeals.